Biswanath Chariali: Education

 There are Institutions of professional education, Biswanath College of Agriculture affiliated to Assam Agricultural University, Farm Machinery Training & Testing Institute under Ministry of Agriculture, Co operation and Farmers Welfare, Govt. of India.
 It has a Farm Machinery Institution to give training of Farm Machines.
 Biswanath College is the premier college of the town.
 It also has a Jawahar Navodaya Vidyalaya School.
 Three CBSE schools, Biswanath Jnan Bharati in Madhupur and East Indian school in Nabapur including Jawahar Navodaya Vidyalaya.
 Some good SEBA private schools include Little star school, Sankardev Vidya Niketan, St Xavier's School, Adarsha Vidyapith etc. It has many government SEBA schools like Bahumukhi Vidyalaya (known as boys higher secondary), Chariali Academy etc.

 Healthcare

 A full-fledged civil hospital, run by the state government is there in Biswanath Chariali.
-There are reputed hospitals in Biswanath Chariali and they provide very high class service to the patients.
+There are reputed hospitals in Biswanath Chariali and they provide high class service to the patients.
 Bora's Nursing Home, JK Hospital, KP Memorial Hospital, Sanjeevani Hospital, Baruah Eye Hospital, Netralaya Eye Care Clinic are the famous hospitals of Biswanath.